Kernel-Based Nonparametric Tests For Shape Constraints: Numerical experiments

-We vary $(n,N)\in\{10,50,100\}\times\{500,1000,1500,2000\}$.
-For each scenario, we report the empirical size at $\alpha=0.05$ and power against the three alternatives (mild/moderate/strong).
-We use between $100$ and $500$ replications per point.
-The results are reported in Figure~\ref{fig:size-power}.
-We observe that across all covariance designs (identity, SVD-decay, SVD-spike), the procedure exhibits excellent size control: the $H_0$ rejection rates (blue) remain close to the nominal $5\%$ line for every $(n,N)$.
-Power increases monotonically in $N$ and with violation strength, approaching one rapidly for the moderate and strong alternatives, while the mild alternative shows steady gains as $N$ grows.
-Under equal-$\ell_2$ scaling, the behavior is comparable across $n\in\{10,50,100\}$, indicating robustness to grid size and to the spectrum of $\bs \Omega$.
+Each panel in Figure~\ref{fig:size-power} reports the empirical rejection probability at the nominal level $\alpha=0.05$ as a function of the sample size $N$: the curve under $H_0$ tracks size (with the dashed line marking the 5\% target), while the remaining curves report power under increasingly strong violations (mild, moderate, strong).
+We stress-test robustness across three dependence regimes for the moment covariance, $\bs \Omega\in\{\bs I_n,\text{SVD-decay},\text{SVD-spike}\}$, and two grid sizes ($n=50, 100$).
+We see that the test is well calibrated across all covariance designs, since the empirical size is well controlled near $\alpha=0.05$ for every $(n,N)$.
+Power increases monotonically in $N$ and with violation strength, approaching one rapidly for the moderate and strong alternatives, and becoming substantial even under the mild alternative with increasing sample size.
+Under equal-$\ell_2$ scaling, the behavior is comparable across $n\in\{50,100\}$, indicating robustness to grid size and to the spectrum of $\bs \Omega$, and thus supporting the use of these shape-restriction tests in the subsequent empirical analysis.